 class ApplicationController < ActionController::Base

-current_span = Datadog.tracer.active_span
+current_span = Datadog.tracer.active_span if current_span

 Trace Search Demo

 Let’s jump to our demonstrations followed by a detailed explanation of how to setup and adjust it to your multi-tenant environment.
 First demo covers traffic pattern represented by two accounts.
 The first account causes the system to generate HTTP 200 (OK) while the second account’s traffic solely results in HTTP 304 (Not Modified).
 Take a closer look at requests duration, it’s no different although high number of HTTP 304’s shows that we spend resources generating a response even though the client already has the most up to date data.
 A traffic pattern like this is usually a sign of inefficient API communication.
 With Trace Search we can identify that account in the multi-tenant environment.
 This demo was part of our presentation at Dashcon.io on 12th of July 2018.
 See the demo below:

 The second demonstration covers traffic from the same account that enters our system from different endpoints.
 This example illustrates a situation where an unexpected number requests may come from an API client.
 This type of analysis is useful when traffic growth needs to be factored into a capacity plan.
 We demonstrated that it is possible to free up a large portion of capacity by analysing traffic, determining what was excessive, and taking action on it.
 We have examples where an API client consumes more resources than expected by hitting the same endpoint, all due to a misconfiguration or not respecting HTTP Retry-After headers.
 See more details in the presentation but the demo is below: